Akshatau/M2-EmbSys/Project/README.md

-# Embedded Controller for Vehicle In-Front Obstacle Detection and Cabin Safety Alert System
+# Vehicle In-Front Obstacle Detection and Cabin Safety Alert System

 ## Abstract
 - The following system monitors the level of the toxic gases such as CO, LPG and alcohol inside the